 Interns are an integral part of the Museum’s community, helping staff and visitors in many ways.

-Past: Interns are an integral part of the Museum’s community, helping staff and visitors in many ways.
 In addition, the Museum seeks to reach underserved populations that have limited access to arts and professional-development opportunities in the arts.

 Internships are offered during the summer, spring, and fall semesters, and during the academic year.
-Internships are available most semesters in each department of the Museum—Communications, Curatorial, Development, Education, and Visitor Services—and occasionally for special projects.
+Internships are available most semesters in each department of the Museum—Communications, Curatorial, Development, Education, and Museum Store & Visitor Services—and occasionally for special projects.
 Please see our openings below for specific information about upcoming semesters.